 A very critical discussion developed regarding the ERA monitoring and EMM indicators.
 The interviewees agreed that national monitoring is more relevant for the political discussion on gender equality in R&I than the ERA Progress Report or the She Figures.
-Interviewees from
+Interviewees from countries with comprehensive NAPs stressed the fact that the development of gender equality policies is usually based on an empirical assessment (baseline analysis) which defines the problem to be addressed.
+Consequently, monitoring and the further development of the available data sources and indicators are also addressed in their NAPs (e.g. Austria, Spain).
+National monitoring systems are in line with She Figures but provide additional or more detailed information.

-The Horizon 2020 Policy Support Facility (PSF) was launched in 2015 and provides EU Member States (MS) and associated countries (AC) with practical support in designing, implementing and evaluating reforms that enhance the quality of their R&I investments, policies and systems.
+13 The Horizon 2020 Policy Support Facility (PSF) was launched in 2015 and provides EU Member States (MS) and associated countries (AC) with practical support in designing, implementing and evaluating reforms that enhance the quality of their R&I investments, policies and systems.
 The PSF provides best practice, independent, high-level expertise and guidance at the request of and MS or AC through a number of services such as peer reviews, mutual learning exercises and specific support.
 To organise this process, the EC issues an annual Call for Expression of Interest via the European Research Area and Innovation Committee.
-For further information, see: https://rio.irc.ec.europa.eu/en/policy-support-facility.
+For further information, see: https://rio.jrc.ec.europa.eu/en/policy-support-facility.